 The Shiba has no obvious exaggerations but his dense coat (suited to a cold climate) means that he will not be comfortable in warm/hot weather.
 He could suffer if care is not taken to ensure that a cool place is provided for him to rest.
 Exercise should be avoided in warm conditions.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 7.2 (parents should be lower)
+- Hip dysplasia: breed mean score 7.2 (parents should be lower)

 DNA Tests Available